Personal Roadmap · Updated 2026

 Texas Instruments India

-Chip design + embedded software
+Chip design + embedded software.
+Serious technical depth.

 Honeywell Technology Solutions

-Building automation, industrial IoT
+Building automation, industrial IoT.
+Overlaps with your IoT product path.

 The 3 things that actually separate people